Electoral district of Mandurah: History

 First contested at the 1983 state election, Mandurah was won by Labor candidate John Read.
 Read lost the seat at the 1989 state election to Liberal candidate Roger Nicholls.
 Nicholls held the seat for three terms before his defeat at the 2001 state election to Labor candidate David Templeman, who held the seat until his retirement prior to the 2025 state election.
 It is now held by Rhys Williams, who was the mayor for the City of Mandurah from 2017 until 2025.

 Mandurah has long been regarded as a non-metropolitan district, despite its close proximity to Perth.
 It is only 18 km south of Perth—close enough that it is part of the Perth television licence area.
 Before the one vote one value reforms that took effect at the 2008 state election, this meant that Mandurah had roughly half the enrolment of neighbouring districts to the north.
 Whilst Mandurah now contains a similar number of enrolled voters to most other electorates, this tradition lives on as it falls inside the non-metropolitan South West Legislative Council region.

 The proposed 2011 redistribution would have seen Mandurah transferred to the South Metropolitan region.
 It would have absorbed the outer southern Perth suburbs of Golden Bay and Singleton, while the more rural suburbs of Barragup and Furnissdale would have shifted to Murray-Wellington.
 However, the final boundaries left Mandurah in the South West region.
 Barragup and Furnissdale would be transferred into Murray-Wellington in the 2019 redistribution while regaining part of Dudley Park.

-The abolition of electoral regions after the 2021 state election meant the metropolitan area boundary was no longer required as a electoral district boundary.
+The abolition of electoral regions after the 2021 state election meant the metropolitan area boundary was no longer required as an electoral district boundary.
 The subsequent 2023 redistribution saw Mandurah regain the remainder of the suburbs of Dudley Park and Coodanup from Dawesville while losing Lakelands and Madora Bay to the newly created Secret Harbour, based mostly in the southern part of the City of Rockingham.